 With my work as an Indoor Environmental Health Consultant, I get a range of enquiries from people about different things.
 One of the biggest areas of questioning is about reducing exposure to electromagnetic energy (RF EME).

 The most asked question is, “How can I use my laptop or device safely?”

-There are three types of EMR exposure associated with laptops and devices: AC electric fields, AC magnetic fields and high frequency electromagnetic radiation.
+There are three types of EME exposure associated with laptops and devices which will be discussed below.